How to Apply

 The preparation and inclusion of an initial budget is required.
 You will use this section to build your budget, disclose other sources of funding, and identify any other resources that may be needed to support your project.
 Your budget must be approved by the Office of Research Administration before you can submit your proposal.
 To ensure the Office of Research Administration has adequate time to approve the budget, please complete and submit the budget section of your application at least seven business days prior to the proposal submission deadline.

-Additional information to be provided in Step 2:
+Additional information to be provided in Step 2 includes:

-- Budget Justification: Should address each of major cost categories and explains the necessity and basis for the proposed cost.
+- Budget Justification: Should address each of the major costs categories and explain the necessity and basis for the proposed cost.

-- Additional Resources: Indicate whether your project will require additional support or services from the following departments: Educational Technology, Facilities, Finance (Business Operations), Human Resources, Information Technology, Marketing and Communications, Research Administration, or Other.
+- Additional Resources: If funded, will the project require additional support or services from the following departments: Educational Technology, Facilities, Finance (Business Operations), Human Resources, Information Technology, Marketing and Communications, or Research Administration.

 Step 3: Proposal and Policies

-- The Problem: Describe the problem and unmet need that motivates your unique solution.
+Problem and/or Need: Describe the problem and/or unmet need that motivates your unique solution and/or idea.

-- Evidence and Prior Art: For Tiers 2, 3 and 4 proposals, outline the evidence and prior work in the area by others and/or the evidence or previous studies by the innovator.
-Enough evidence should be included in the application to demonstrate that the project is feasible and that the innovator is likely to complete the project successfully within the duration of the award
+Evidence and Prior Art: Outline the evidence and prior work in the area by others and/or the evidence or previous studies by the innovator.
+Enough evidence should be included in the application to demonstrate that the project is feasible and that the innovator is likely to complete the project successfully within the duration of the award.
+Please Note: Not applicable to Tier 1 Discovery grant proposals.

-- Sustainability and Next Steps: Describe your plan for sustaining this work and/or program post award through additional funding, intellectual property protection, licensing, curricular changes, formation of startups, etc.
+Next Steps: Describe the plan or path for sustaining this work and/or program beyond initial funding through follow-on funding, commercialization, implementation, etc.

 Formatting and Length: Upload your proposal summary as a PDF in the space provided.
 All proposals should abide by the following formatting guidelines: